-Master Thesis: Combating User-Behaviour Caused Variations with Robustness in Building Design - Robustness analysis of Two Existing German Office Buildings
+Master Thesis: Combating User-Behaviour Caused Variations with Robustness in Building Design

 (Re)connecting Building – Performance with Tropical Architecture

 Investigating Night Flushing Potential in a Multi-Storey, Open-Plan Office Using TRNLizard + TRNSYS 18

 The Façade is Only One Half of the Story

 xia intelligente architektur 97: Balancing Act – LUMA Arles

 Presidency Key Brief #8 COP 22 Marrakech: Rethinking comfort – A pathway to low-energy buildings

 PLEA 2016 Developing the Net Zero Energy Design for NUS SDE4

 The EXPO 2015 Pavilion: BREATHE AUSTRIA, Outdoor Comfort in the City